OHT Impact Fellows Program – FAQs

 Who can apply?

-Individuals with a doctoral degree completed within the last seven years are encouraged to apply.
+A. Individuals with a doctoral degree completed within the last seven years or who has completed their PhD requirements by the start date of the fellowship (September 1, 2021) are encouraged to apply*.
 The degree should be in health services and policy research or a related field such as epidemiology, health economics, population health, public health, or social studies of medicine.

-Individuals with a thesis-based (research) graduate degree in health services and policy research or a related field who hold a professional degree (e.g., MD, BScN) or have at least five years of relevant professional experience in health and social service-related settings are also encouraged to apply.
+B. Individuals with a thesis-based (research) graduate degree in health services and policy research or a related field who hold a professional degree (e.g., MD, BScN) or have at least five years of relevant professional experience in health and social service-related settings are also encouraged to apply.
+Individuals who satisfy this eligibility requirement and are currently pursuing a doctoral degree are required to also meet eligibility criterion A (i.e., complete their PhD by the start date of the fellowship).
+This reflects the full-time commitment of the fellowship.

 How are Fellows selected?